14. 900-1200 Women Crusaders and Stabilizers

 - Was Joan of Arc deemed a heretic?

-JOan of arc: A Letter Written during her Trial
+Joan of Arc: A Letter Written During her Trial

 "For this cause, I, Joan, commonly called the Maid, a miserable sinner, after that I had recognized the snares of error in the which I was held, and [after] that, by the grace of God, I had returned to our Holy Mother Church, in order that it may be seen that, not feigningly but with a good heart and good will, I have returned thereto; I confess that I have most grievously sinned, in pretending untruthfully to have had revelations and apparitions from God... in wearing a dissolute habit, misshapen and immodest and against the propriety of nature, and hair clipped 'en ronde' in the style of a man, against all the modesty of the feminine sex; also, in bearing arms in great presumption; in cruelly desiring the effusion of human blood; in saying that all these things I did by the command of God...
 I confess also that I have been schismatic and in many ways have erred from the Faith...
 (Signed thus): Jehanne †."